-The program the most used and recommended is FileZilla.
+The most used and recommended program is FileZilla…

-What is FTP Protocol in Networking? – In this article, we have briefly talked about FTP (File Transfer Protocol).
+In this article, we have briefly talked about File Transfer Protocol.
 Although FTP provides a fast file transfer, it is an unsafe protocol.
-For this reason, it is recommended to use Secure FTP (SFTP) or SSH instead of FTP.
+For this reason, it is recommended to use Secure FTP (SFTP) or SSHinstead of FTP.
+Thanks for following us!